 - Is my eye infection contagious?

-- What tests will you need to run to determine what caused my eye infection?
+- Which tests will you need to run to determine what caused my eye infection?

-- What complications can arise from my eye infection?
+- Are there complications can arise from my eye infection?

 - What can I do to prevent the spread of my eye infection?